atropos-null/LS/py100/pybook_notes/pybook_basicoperations.md

 ### Using [] to Update Elements:

 Since they are mutable, lists and dictionaries let you use the `[]` operator to replace collection elements.
 As you might expect, lists use indexes to update elements, while dictionaries use keys.
-You cannot use `[]` to create new list elements, but you can do so with dictionaries.
-(Append is what you use with lists, which adds a single element to the end of a list.)
+You cannot use `[]` to create new list elements, but you can do so with dictionaries. (`append` is what you use with lists, which adds a single element to the end of a list.)

 ### Expressions vs Statements: